 How Does Git Revert Work?

-Rather than removing the commit in question from the project history, the Git revert figures out how to invert (or reverse) the changes created by the commit, then appends a new commit containing the new inversed content.
-This process stops Git from losing history, which is vital for the revision history’s integrity and promoting smooth, reliable collaboration.
+Rather than removing the commit from the project history, the Git revert figures out how to invert (or reverse) the changes created by the commit, then appends a new commit containing the new inversed content.
+This process stops Git from losing history, vital for revising history’s integrity and promoting smooth, reliable collaboration.

 The ability to Git revert a previous commit comes in handy when you’re tracking down a bug and discover that it was introduced via a single commit.
 Rather than going in manually, fixing the bug, and committing a new snapshot, Git revert will automatically do all the work for you.